 Lines of script under the section declaration belong to that section.
 Execution of LabTalk in a section ends when another section declaration is met, when a return statement is executed or when a Command Error occurs.
 The framework of a typical multi-section OGS file might look like the following:

 '''

 [Main]

 // Script Lines

 ty In section Main;

 [Section 1]

 // Script Lines

 ty In section 1;

 [Section 2]

 // Script Lines

-ty In section 2;

 '''